 Luxury Vicuna Wool

 Vicuna wool is naturally obtained from vicuñas – the smaller cousin of the llama that lives in the high alpine areas of the Andes.
 Vicunas produce very small quantities of very fine wool, which is why it is considered the most prestigious of all speciality wools.
-The vicunas are wild, where the same vicuna can only be sheared once every two years in what is known as the ‘Chaccu’ – an annual Peruvian herding ritual where the animals are caught from the wild, tagged and sheared.
+The vicunas are wild, where the same vicuna can only be sheared once every three years in what is known as the ‘Chaccu’ – an annual Peruvian herding ritual where the animals are caught from the wild, tagged and sheared.

 As you would expect, the wool is pricey given how rare it is.
 This is actually explained in a lot more depth in this article by the Wall Street Journal.
+It talks about how a 100% vicuna wool coat sold for a hefty $21,000!

 Fun fact: under Inca rule, vicuna wool was only worn by royalty!
 Back then, and today, these animals were, and are, protected by law.
 This was not always the case though.
 The vicunas were hunted in between these two points in time and in 1974, the species were actually considered endangered, with only about 6,000 of them left in the wild.
 The trade of vicuna wool was prohibited.
 Today, thanks to brands like Basilissa that ethically source the vicuna wool and through active conservation programs, the population of vicunas has fortunately increased to around 500,000.